kaizencycle/Mobius-Substrate/CONTRIBUTING.md

-# Contributing to Kaizen OS
+# Contributing to Mobius Systems

-Thank you for your interest in contributing to Kaizen OS!
+Thank you for your interest in contributing to Mobius Systems!
 This document provides guidelines and instructions for contributing to this monorepo.

 ## 🏗️ Repository Structure

-Kaizen OS is a monorepo containing multiple applications, packages, labs, and AI sentinels:
+Mobius Systems is a monorepo containing multiple applications, packages, labs, and AI sentinels:

 ```
 kaizen-os/